Dihedral Linking Invariants: Introduction

-A number of methods have been introduced for computing the dihedral linking invariant for particular knots and knot families.
+Hartley and Murasugi gave general, algebraic formulas for linking numbers of branch curves via the Reidemeister-Schreier algorithm, contrasting them with Perko's method in ~\cite{perko1964thesis}, which they say requires ``considerable geometric intuition'' ~\cite{hartley1977covering}.
+Hartley used the method in \cite{hartley1977covering} to show that many knots are non-invertible using linking numbers derived from other metacyclic covering spaces \cite{hartley1983identifying}; in that paper, he also discusses his implementation of the Hartley-Murasugi method.
+A number of additional methods have been introduced for computing the dihedral linking invariant for particular knots and knot families.
 For example, in ~\cite[Theorem 4]{perko1976dihedral}, Perko gave an elegant method for computing linking numbers for 2-bridge knots from the Schubert normal form.
 Perko also introduced a visually appealing way of computing the linking invariant from a {\it Perko surface}, a Seifert-like surface constructed from the diagram of a $p$-colored knot~\cite{perko2016historical}; see Figure ~\ref{perko.fig}.
 However, such surfaces may not exist for a given diagram of the knot, and it is not known whether every colorable knot admits a diagram with a Perko surface.
-In another direction, Hartley and Murasugi gave general, algebraic formulas for linking numbers of branch curves via the Reidemeister-Schreier algorithm, contrasting them with Perko's method in ~\cite{perko1964thesis}, which they say requires ``considerable geometric intuition'' ~\cite{hartley1977covering}.